cyborginstitute/administration/source/web-services-architecture.rst

 yourself with ``curl``, which is a versatile command line HTTP client (among other protocols.)

-There are a few terms that you may find useful.
+There are a few terms with specific meanings in the context of HTTP.
+Consider these basic concepts:

 .. glossary::